Tear gassed in their own homes, Albany residents speak out

 “It felt like getting hit by a soda can shot out of a literal firearm,” said Tyler, who still has a bruise on his stomach two weeks later.

-Dani said she believes the neighborhood the protests were in may have played a role in the police’s response that night.
+Dani said she believes the neighborhood where protests occurred may have played a role in the police’s response that night.

 “I don’t think they would have used the gas if we were in another more affluent part of Albany,” she said.